fortesinformatica/jasper-rails/README.md

 ## Dependencies

-You need a Java Virtual Machine installed and set up in order to run this gem.
+You need a Java Virtual Machine installed and set up in order to use this gem.

 ## Install